ignatandrei/RSCG_InterceptorTemplate/readme.txt

   </ItemGroup>
 ```

-The interceptor will not run template at build time in Visual Studiom, but it will run at build time in dotnet build.
+The interceptor will not run template at build time in Visual Studio, but it will run at build time in dotnet build.

 For this, you need to have something like that ( powershell file) -I named mine compile.ps1